Prong4107/scalpel/docs/src/content/overview-usage.md

             return req
         ```

-    -   You will have a tab for the "filename" parameter and a tab for the "directory" parameter
+    -   You will have a tab for the "filename" parameter and a tab for the "directory" parameter.
         {{< figure src="/screenshots/multiple_params.png" >}}
         {{< figure src="/screenshots/multiple_tabs.png" >}}